Review Metrics & Annual Reports

 A key challenge is how to continue to make progress on the carbon neutrality goal in the midst of significant growth—six new buildings are expected to open by 2020.
 Reaching carbon neutrality by 2025 continues to keep Gail Lee, UCSF Sustainability Director, tossing and turning at night, but she is hopeful.
 “I’m hopeful that a combination of new science-based solutions, raised awareness by students of the connection between climate change and health, and UC’s overall commitment to sustainability will help University of California lead the way to a cleaner, healthier future,” exclaimed Lee.

 One key achievement for FY19 was completing additional major solar photo-voltaic (PV) installation projects at four sites: UCSF Fresno, Oyster Point, Mission Bay Hospital Garage, and Mission Hall.
-Cumulatively, with the two previously completed solar PV projects (Third Street Garage and Genentech Hall), these six installations will save over 2 million kWh annually.
+Cumulatively, with the previously completed solar PV projects (Third Street Garage, Genentech Hall, Aldea Community Center), these seven installations will save over 2.3 million kWh annually.

 Other achievements included: